derivia/study-notes/notes/PERSONAL-NOTES.md

     - JPA is a specification which defines a set of interfaces that gives easier database operations when implemented.
     - Hibernate is a popular implementation of JPA interfaces for ORM.
     - Spring Data is itself another level of abstraction which simplifies even more, but still allows raw sql.

+### Rust Ownership System

+- An uncommon memory management approach.
+- The program doesn't compile if the ownership rules are broken.
+    - Different from C, which compiles even if there's no free().
+- Like every memory management approaches, ownership main purpose is to manage heap data.
+- Rules
+    - Each value has an owner.
+    - There can be only one owner to a value.
+    - When the owner goes out of scope, the memory is released.
+    ```rust
+    {                      // s is not yet declared
+        let s = "hello";   // s (a string literal, which size is not dynamic) is valid from this point forward
+    }                      // this scope is now over, and s is no longer valid
+    ```
+- Ownership, like garbage collection, is used on non-primitive types, which are stored on the heap.
+    - Primitive types have known size, so they are pushed and popped from the stack easily.

 ## Databases
 > Aside from the first note, databases here usually mean "relational databases".